R i v e r A v o n - W a s p e r t o n

 Park to the left of the oak tree

 (looking from the road), NOT

-The second car park at Wasperton is now fitted with a combination lock on the gate.
+The gate to the track leading to the river at Wasperton is now fitted with a combination lock.
 The combination is the same as College Pool and Snitterfield Reservoir.

 See your membership book.